ambaradan/vale-at-rocky/README.md

 # Rocky vocabularies

-Project for creating custom dictionaries for vocabulary words after installing the `vale` linter in NvChad.
+Project for creating custom dictionaries for vocabulary words after installing the `vale` linter in Neovim.

 ## Purpose of the project